-2014 2013

-HK\$'000 HK\$'000
+2015 HK\$'000 2014 HK\$'000

 Carrying amount of the immaterial associate in the consolidated

-financial statements 1,968
+financial statements - -

 The amounts of the group's share of associate's

-(Loss)/profit from continuing operations (432) 25
+Loss from continuing operations (311) (432)

-Post-tax profit or loss from discontinued operations
+Post-tax profit or loss from discontinued operations - -

-Other comprehensive income
+Other comprehensive income - -

-Total comprehensive income (432) 25
+Total comprehensive income (311) (432)

-(c) At 31 March 2014, the directors carried out an assessment of the recoverable amount of interest in an associate.
-Based on their review, an impairment loss of HK\$1,707,000 has been recognised in profit or loss during the year ended 31 March 2014.
-The estimates of recoverable amount were based on the value in use of the interest in an associate where the directors assessed that this asset is unable to generate positive cash flows to the group.
+- (c) The group has discontinued the recognition of its share of loss of the associate, Fire Rock, because the share of loss exceeded the group's interest in the associate and the group's interest was reduced to nil.
+The amount of the group's unrecognised share of loss of this associate was HK\$211,000 (2014: HK\$Nii). - (d) At 31 March 2015, the directors carried out an assessment of the recoverable amount of interest in an associate.
+Based on their review, a reversal of impairment loss of HK\$311,000 (2014: impairment loss of HK\$1,707,000) arising from the group's share of loss of Fire Rock was recognised during the year.
+The estimate of recoverable amount was based on the fair value less costs of disposal of the interest in an associate and the directors considered that this asset is unable to generate positive cash flows to the group.